otrv4/otrv4/otrv4.md

 # OTR version 4

-OTRv4 is a new version of OTR that provides a deniable authenticated key exchange and better forward secrecy through the use of double ratcheting.
+OTR version 4 (OTRv4) provides a deniable authenticated key exchange and better forward secrecy through the use of double ratcheting.
 OTR works on top of an existing messaging protocol, like XMPP.